Holding High Standards: Tackling Negative Stereotypes in the Teaching Profession

-Today we get to introduce you to one of our Physical Education Teaching/Coaching (PETE) professors, Dr. Carol Wilkinson.
+We would like to introduce you to one of our Physical Education Teaching/Coaching (PETE) professors, Dr. Carol Wilkinson.
 She teaches the secondary practicum of the PETE program, as well as a badminton class, and fitness for life.

-Dr. Wilkinson was inspired to become a teacher when one of her PE teachers in high school encouraged her to consider teaching.
+Dr. Wilkinson was inspired to become a teacher when one of her P.E. teachers in high school encouraged her to consider teaching.
 She discovered she loved teaching during her callings at church and decided to pursue physical education in college.
-After a few years of teaching Dr. Wilkinson went and earned a masters and doctorate degree before she joined the PETE faculty.
+After a few years of teaching, Dr. Wilkinson went and earned a masters and doctorate degree before she joined the PETE faculty.
 She explains "I’ve been here for 24 years and it’s been really fun.
 I love working with your age group.
 It’s just the best.
 You guys have a lot of energy and you’re all developing what you want to do in life and it’s a great job."

 She reminds us that "there are lots of avenues for what you can do besides teaching in the schools once you have your degrees."
 In addition to teaching, students can go on to become athletic directors in administration, educational software developers, coaches, and personal trainers.
 "Some students have even gone on to get involved in recreational management and health promotional programs."
-She explains that really, "any line of business where they need people to teach about the product, whether that be sales or recreation, you’re using your teaching skills in a different environment."

 When asked how she has dealt with negative stereotypes, Dr. Wilkinson said "I don't think people realize how the world really needs good teachers at all ages.
 People think you go into teaching because you can’t do anything else.
 What’s that saying?
 Those that can’t do, teach.
 I think it’s kind of ignorant of people.
 Unfortunately, I do think there are some bad examples out there, which is why it’s up to us as a profession to hold high standards."